Monday, 14 Oct 2024

 Barcelona’s decline provides valuable lessons for aspiring leaders in any sector.
 The club stumbled into the common trap of complacency.
 As the number one team, they grew lazy while rivals emulated their ideas and built upon them.
 Barcelona neglected to develop a sustainable succession plan for its aging players and squandered its finances.
 They failed to recognize that greatness is a moving target, even on the football pitch.

-Tham Khảo Thêm: The Tallest Players in Football History
+Tham Khảo Thêm: The 4-2-3-1: A Versatile Formation for Modern Football

 Talent Mismanagement